 (iii) (if the person failed to comply with a request under subparagraph (ii)) requested the person to leave the enclosed public place until the person finished smoking the tobacco product.

-12. Display of no smoking signs in entrances to licensed premises
+12. Display of no smoking signs in entrances to liquor licensed premises

-(1) An occupier of an enclosed public place that comprises, or is part of, licensed premises must display, or cause to be displayed, at the place signs that comply with the requirements of subregulation (2) —
+(1) An occupier of an enclosed public place that comprises, or is part of, liquor licensed premises must display, or cause to be displayed, at the place signs that comply with the requirements of subregulation (2) —

 (a) in such numbers; and